 Click here for a current list and to see the starting dates for these symbols.
 The example above shows a sample list of symbols.
 Note that the starting dates are shown in the symbol catalog under the “first data point” column.

 Users can search for Dow Jones breadth indicators by quantifying their search criteria using the advanced search functions.
 Searching for “dow and jones amex nasdaq nyse -industrials” is enough to highlight the Dow Jones breadth indicators (without quotations).
-The words “dow” and “jones” are required because they are joined with “and”.
+The word “and” is used to join “dow” and “jones” in order to indicate that both are required.
 The words “amex nasdaq nyse” are added without a conjunction, which means they may or may not be part of the name.
 The word “industrials” is preceded with a minus sign to exclude names with this word from the search results.